Cognitive Behavioral Therapy in Pennsylvania

-Misconceptions About CBT
+Misconceptions about CBT

-The final misconception is that cognitive-behavioral therapy is the only available therapy to help a person overcome substance abuse.
+- It’s the Only Treatment for Substance Abuse: The final misconception is that cognitive-behavioral therapy is the only available therapy to help a person overcome substance abuse.
 If a person has tried cognitive-behavioral therapy approaches in the past and found themselves unsuccessful, they may be discouraged that therapy does not work in substance abuse treatment.
 However, therapists can use a variety of approaches to help a person overcome their addiction.
 Examples of alternatives to cognitive-behavioral therapy include motivational interviewing or contingency management.
 According to the American Psychological Association, these therapies are also effective in treating substance abuse.
 However, they may not be as widely used as a cognitive-behavioral therapy.
 As a result, a person may need to talk to a doctor or specific rehabilitation facility to confirm that the facility offers the specific treatments.

 Effectiveness of CBT

 Many therapists and rehabilitation experts regard cognitive-behavioral therapy as the superior therapy method.
 The support for the effectiveness of this therapy approach extends back decades to meta-analysis research studies that supported the use of cognitive-behavioral therapy in a variety of therapeutic approaches.